Habits are hard to make or break.

 19. Ask Yourself This

 What are your priorities?
-Is the new change one of the top priority in your life?
+Is the new change one of the top priorities in your life?
 If it is, there’s nothing that can stop you.

 20. Use The Power Of Loss Aversion